 Dogs and cats can relieve our stress, improve our morale and help us connect with other people – and it turns out they do this just as well at home as they do at the office.

-Whether it’s a snuggly stress break, a walk around the block or laugh with your boss about the doggy in the (video conference) window, pets make the workday better.
+Whether it’s a snuggly stress break, a walk around the block or a laugh with your boss about the doggy in the (video conference) window, pets make the workday better.

-So, be safe, stay well and enjoy your furry coworkers!
+Enjoy your furry coworkers!
 They’re so thrilled to be spending the day with you.